 Data annotation can be quite a time-consuming process, especially when done manually.
-A rise in AI-powered labeling tools is revolutionizing how data annotation is being approached by providing features such as auto labeling, smart polygon selection, and tracking labeled objects from frame to frame.
+A rise in AI-powered labeling tools and an increasing quantity of data are revolutionizing how data annotation is being approached by providing features such as auto labeling, smart polygon selection, and tracking labeled objects from frame to frame.

 What Are Common Label Types of Computer Vision Data Annotation?

 Currently, most computer vision applications use a form of supervised machine learning, which means we need to label datasets to train the applications.

 Choosing the correct label type for an application depends on what the computer vision model needs to learn.
 Below are four common types of computer vision models and annotations.